Optimal learning of quantum channels in diamond distance: Introduction

-Our work is also connected to recent progress on the tomography of other quantum primitives beyond general CPTP maps~\cite{li2024quantumnetworktomographylearning,ISOMEyoshida2025quantumadvantagestorageretrieval,POVMnetzambrano2025fastquantummeasurementtomography,Cattaneo_2023,Keith_2018}.
-In particular, Ref.~\cite{ISOMEyoshida2025quantumadvantagestorageretrieval} studied the learnability of isometries and established limitations on achieving Heisenberg scaling for generic isometric channels, in sharp contrast to the unitary case.
-In light of these lower bounds, our general framework yields essentially optimal diamond-distance guarantees for learning arbitrary isometries (Kraus-rank-one channels), with query complexity $\Theta(d_{\mathrm{in}} d_{\mathrm{out}} / \varepsilon^{2})$ that is tight both in the dimension and in the error parameter.
-In the context of measurement tomography, Ref.~\cite{POVMnetzambrano2025fastquantummeasurementtomography} analyses practical schemes for learning POVMs using incoherent, non-adaptive measurements, and shows that $\tilde{\Theta}(d^{3} / \varepsilon^{2})$ queries are both sufficient and necessary in this restricted setting.
-Our results improve the dimensional scaling for binary POVMs to $O(d^{2} / \varepsilon^{2})$ in operator norm, using a coherent yet still non-adaptive protocol, and this dependence on $d$ is essentially optimal, as witnessed by matching lower bounds established.
-We further extend our guarantees to multi-outcome POVMs, incurring only a mild additional logarithmic overhead in the number of outcomes.
+Our work is also connected to recent progress on the tomography of other quantum primitives beyond general quantum channels~\cite{li2024quantumnetworktomographylearning,ISOMEyoshida2025quantumadvantagestorageretrieval,POVMnetzambrano2025fastquantummeasurementtomography,Cattaneo_2023,Keith_2018,barberarodriguez2025boostingprojectivemethodsquantum}.
+In particular, Ref.~\cite{ISOMEyoshida2025quantumadvantagestorageretrieval} studied the problem of tomography of isometries and proved a lower bound $N=\widetilde\Omega(d_{\mathrm{in}}d_{\mathrm{out}}/\varepsilon^{2})$ for generic isometric channels in diamond distance.
+This rules out Heisenberg scaling in the accuracy parameter for general isometries, in sharp contrast with the unitary case.
+Combined with this lower bound, our $O(d_{\mathrm{in}}d_{\mathrm{out}}/\varepsilon^{2})$ upper bound gives essentially optimal diamond-distance guarantees for learning arbitrary isometries, up to logarithmic factors.
+In the context of measurement (detector) tomography, Refs.~\cite{POVMnetzambrano2025fastquantummeasurementtomography,barberarodriguez2025boostingprojectivemethodsquantum} analyse practical schemes for learning POVMs using incoherent, non-adaptive measurements, and show that $\widetilde\Theta(d^{3}/\varepsilon^{2})$ queries are both sufficient and necessary in this restricted setting.
+Our results improve the dimensional scaling for binary POVMs to $O(d^{2}/\varepsilon^{2})$ in operator norm, using a coherent yet still non-adaptive protocol.
+This dependence on $d$ is optimal at constant accuracy, as shown by matching dimension lower bounds.
+We also prove a separate $\Omega(1/\varepsilon^{2})$ lower bound on the accuracy dependence for binary POVM tomography.